 Millennials are now making up two-thirds of today’s workforce, but only 45% employees are planning to be loyal to their company.
 Moreover, employers are looking down at the trend.
 The HR efforts have increased recently, as they have to cope with the large waves of job hopping adepts.

 Employers are experiencing an ongoing process of updating to today’s professional trends.
 They are resorting more and more to change the files system to a digital one entirely.
 Moreover, they are adopting entertaining places to offer their employees the chance to unwind throughout the day.
 However, they are still unwilling to accept job hopping as the new trend in the market.

 Whatever the reasons behind job hopping are, this trend is now the new normal.
 Thus, companies have to adapt to today’s reality and not ignore it.
 Among employers, there are 43% who refuse to hire a candidate whose resume resembles that of a job hopper.

 So, none of the above improvements in the workplace are actually addressing the employees’ reasons to leave.
-While the financial compensation is still a powerful incentive for workers, Millennials have other ideals as far as their job is concerned such as opportunities to learn, , and the type of work.
+While the financial compensation is still a powerful incentive for workers, Millennials have other ideals as far as their job is concerned such as opportunities to learn, quality of the manager, and the type of work.

 Benefits of Job Hopping

 Millennials have unlocked a lot of opportunities through job hopping.
 Here are some of them:

 - They are more knowledgeable: due to the advancements in technology and Internet, today’s jobs are more complex than before.
 A professional marketer, for example, needs to possess a solid body of knowledge based on a large array of domains.
 Consequently, gaining experience from different jobs is a strategy that will build them a multidisciplinary career.